If the fool would persist in his folly he would become wise”

 The senior monk relayed the words to the other monks, and there was a long respectful pause as they digested this message.

-But then a younger monk, with the boldness of youth but also, of course, with the confusion and naivety of youth, yelled out to the master “What do you mean the Truth is like a river?”
+But then a younger monk, with the boldness and foolishness of youth, yelled out: “What do you mean the Truth is like a river?”

 Quiet in the room.